Overview

 Explore your passion for literature, discover new literary worlds and engage in critical debate as you analyse texts from a variety of contexts, time periods and authors.

-Along the way, you will study some of the most well-known names in literature such as Jane Austen, Oscar Wilde and the Brontës.
+Along the way, you will enjoy encountering some of the most well-known names in literature, such as Jane Austen, Oscar Wilde and the Brontës, and you’ll discover brilliant writers you haven’t heard of yet.

-You will learn from experienced tutors and experts who use the latest research to underlie their teaching to ensure that you have access to the latest debates within the study of literature.
+You will learn from experienced tutors and experts who use the latest research to underlie their teaching, giving you the expert support to ensure you’ll flourish and excel.

 On this course you will:

-- Study some of the most well-known names in literature such as Margaret Atwood, Charles Dickens and Kazuo Ishiguro.
+- Study some of the most well-known names in literature, such as Mary Shelley, Shakespeare and Tolkien.

 - Engage with texts from the medieval period through the present day, by authors from both Britain and across the world.

-- Gain an insight into a variety of genres and styles, including contemporary women’s writing and contemporary fantasy.
+- Gain an insight into a variety of genres and styles, including gothic, science fiction, detective fiction and fantasy.

 - Learn from our expert team of published writers and leading academics.